ast-hugger/fabulae/text/pressurised.md

 'No one else?
 No servants at your workshop?
 No colleagues at the Club?'

-'Sir Reginald provided me with a private workshop in one of his properties—a disused carriage house in Clerkenwell, quite secluded.
+'Sir Reginald provided me with a private workshop in one of his properties—a disused carriage house not far from my residence in Clerkenwell, quite secluded.
 I have worked there alone, save for Mr. Marsh, for the past three years.
 And I have been deliberately vague with my colleagues here at the Chloratic Society.
 They knew I was working on something, of course—I am not skilled at dissembling—but the details remained obscure.
 Sir Bartholomew himself learned the full nature of my work only last week, when Sir Reginald and I approached him about hosting the demonstration.'

 Holmes had stopped pacing.
 He stood very still, his gaze fixed on some point in the middle distance.